Greeting To The Sun is one of the top things to do in Zadar.

 The Governor’s Palace

 The Governor’s Palace, or Providurova Palaca, was once home to the Governor General of Venice.
 It’s recently been renovated and has re-opened as an exhibition space and a gallery.
-Check locally for the schedule of events.
+Stop in to see if local events are being held here while you are visiting.

 Kolovare Beach

 There’s a small pebbled beach with crystal clear blue water on the seaside of the Zadar Peninsula called Kolovare Beach.
 This is the closest beach to Zadar old town.
 There are sunbeds, a beachbar, a few cafes, changing rooms, and a jumping platform.
-It’s best to wear water shoes to this beach.
+Due to the pebbles, it’s best to wear water shoes to this beach.

 This beach is a little bit of a walk from the old town, about a 20-minute walk southeast of the Roman Forum.